tivrama/tivrama.github.io/_posts/2016-05-06-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-Stack and Queue are two data types that look fairly similar.
+Stack and Queue are two data structures that look fairly similar.
 The obvious difference is that with Stack, the first item placed in it, is the last one taken out (First In Last Out or LIFO).
 A Queue is First In First Out (FIFO).

-I actually was familiar with FIFO and LIFO from my last job, working in a warehouse.
+I actually was familiar with the acronyms FIFO and LIFO from my last job, working in a warehouse.
 Pallets were generally stored in a stack and so they followed LIFO.
 But if there was a time protocol which had to be followed with the product, then we had to make a sort of Queue and ship by FIFO.

 For a basic Stack to work, one needs to have a method to add an item to the top (push), remove an item (pop), and keep track of the size of the stack with an index.
 The index if very important.
 In a practical sense, we don't want our computer to send a forklift to a location that is empty.